jss367/jss367.github.io/_posts/2020-01-15-What-Are-all-These-AP-Values.md

 tags: [Python]
 ---

-The most frequently used evaluation for object detection is "Average Precision (AP)", which was originally introduced in [The PASCAL Visual Object Classes Challenge 2007](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) (VOC2007).
+The most frequently used evaluation metric for object detection is "Average Precision (AP)", which was originally introduced in [The PASCAL Visual Object Classes Challenge 2007](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) (VOC2007).
 It's a relatively simple concept, but when you look at research papers, you'll often see lots of variations on the basic concept.
 This post aims to clarify those variations.

-# Precision and Recall
+## Precision and Recall

-First, we'll start with **precision** and **recall**.
+Before we can get into average precision, we'll have to start with **precision** and **recall**.
+These are two of the most important metrics when evaluating the quality of a statistical model.
+They are rigorous statistical methods with intuitive meanings.
 Precisions asks, "Out of all the times the model said it was positive, what percentage were correct?"
 Recall, asks "Out of all the times there was a positive, what percentage were found by the model?"
 Mathematically, they are calculated by looking at the number of true positives, false positives, and false negatives as follows:

 $$ \text{Precision}=\frac{TP}{TP+FP} $$